ljmzt/disaster_response_pipeline/README.md

 app/: contain the necessary py and html files to display the website

+The final model is too slow to upload to github for me, so I uploaded it to [google drive](https://drive.google.com/file/d/1AXjRJpRY_uk9FHfmOUvXs_H8eXwZJ8SF/view?usp=drive_link).
+Please put in under models/ folder if you would like to run the website.

 ### Main technical points in modeling
 1. For the 'related' label, I combine class 0 and 2 into one class.
 There're actually only very few class 2 records, so should be fine.
 Now the problem is a pretty standard multioutput/multilabel binary classification problem